-To help you in this regard, we’ve put together this little guide to help you ask the right questions.
-We hope it will help you choose the best romantic destination for the two of you.
+We’re here to help.
+Whether you want to visit Jamaica, St. Martin, New England, Cancun, or some other delightful getaway, we’ve put together this little guide to help you ask the right questions.
+We hope it will help you choose the best romantic vacation for the two of you.

 1. Where is the couples resort located, and how much will it cost to get there?